openemail/openemail-docs-v1/docs/firststeps-rp.md

+## **Setting Up Reverse Proxy**

-This section explains you how to setup a reverse procxy for **openemail dockers**
+This section explains you how to setup a reverse procxy for **Openemail dockers**

-You don't need to change the Nginx site that comes with `nginx-openemail` container. openemail trusts the default gateway IP 172.22.1.1 as proxy.
+You don't need to change the Nginx site that comes with `nginx-openemail` container.
+Openemail trusts the default gateway IP 172.22.1.1 as proxy.

 **1\.**  Make sure you change HTTP_BIND and HTTPS_BIND in `openemail.conf` to a local address and set the ports accordingly, for example:
 ```